cbodden/media-rollout/README.md

             This option goes through the services and configures them to a default state but all talking to each other.
             This option must be run only after running with "-i".

+    -r
+            Remove
+            This option goes through all the services and removes them.
+            It will also remove the users and groups associated with them.
 ```